eatnumber1/goal/README.md

      [this][c-limited-calls] are incorrect.
 14. `g('al')` must return `"gal"`.

+If you see a complete solution that breaks any of these rules, file a bug!

 If you have a solution that is close, but does not meet these rules, submit it anyway.
 A close and interesting solution is better than no solution.

-If you see a solution that breaks any of these rules, file a bug!

 ### Previous Solutions
 The more exciting solutions are original, not applying techniques that have